Controversy and debate: The circumcision experiment

 Circumcision: Just like vaccination

 On of the silliest arguments of the circumcision promoters is that circumcision is "just like vaccination".
 In this comparison they are treading in the footsteps of Dr Remondino and the enthusiasts of the 1890s, who claimed that universal circumcision would control syphilis (and many other diseases) in the same way as compulsory vaccination defeated smallpox.
 Unfortunately, only the second of these measures had scientific validity.
-A moment's thought will reveal the absurdity of the vaccination analogy even: blind Freddie could tell the difference between a boy who came back from the doctor after having had an injection and one who came back after having had his foreskin cut off.
+A moment's thought will reveal the absurdity of the vaccination analogy: even blind Freddie could tell the difference between a boy who came back from the doctor after having had an injection and one who came back after having had his foreskin cut off.
 To mention a few obvious differences:

+In Not a surgical vaccine, a paper published in the Australian and New Zealand Journal of Public Health in 2010, the authors criticised the analogy between circumcision and vaccination (so popular with anti-foreskin activists such as Professor Morris) as regrettable and misleading, and concluded that: “The colourful image of circumcision as ‘surgical vaccine’ is a contradiction in terms, on a par with ‘conjectural fact’; such rhetoric has no place in scientific debate.”
 Oddly enough, now that there is a vaccine for cervical cancer, circumcision promoters (who pride themselves on their scientific credentials) are going cold on vaccination and warn of terrible side effects and bad reactions.
 No doubt these do occur in a few cases, but they are nothing like the adverse effects of circumcision.
 Like the effectiveness of condoms against HIV and other STIs, effective vaccines destroy the argument for circumcision.

 Visual evidence